gamtiq/grunt-pretest/README.md

 * `task` - value of `task` option
 * `pretest` - reference to the object that represents the processed `pretest` task (see [Inside Tasks](http://gruntjs.com/api/inside-tasks) for available properties)
 * `options` - options of the processed `pretest` task
+* `source` - a source item that is being processed

 ### Usage Example